-Despite the difficulty in simultaneously breeding for all three of these traits, releases of varieties with elevated protein contents and only moderately reduced yield has shown that it is not impossible.
-The high protein germplasm lines R05-1415 and R05-1772 were released recently and contain 46.9% and 46.1% protein content with while still producing yields 94% and 91% of that of the high yielding 5002T cultivar(Chen et al. 2011).
-Lines TN03-350 and TN04-5321 contain 43.9% and 43.1% protein content while having superior or comparable performance to yield checks(Panthee and Pantalone 2006).
-The Prolina cultivar has a protein content of 46.1% with a yield only 13% reduced from the Centennial check(Burton, WILSON, and others 1999).
-The Highpro1 cultivar was released in 2016 and has a yield which is greater than or equal to 97% of that of the highest yielding check cultivar, IA3023 with a protein content of 40.1%(Mian et al. 2017).
+Despite the difficulty in simultaneously breeding for all three of these traits, varieties with elevated protein contents with little or no yield reduction has been released by public sector breeders.
+The high protein germplasm lines R05-1415 and R05-1772 were released recently that contain 46.9% and 46.1% protein content with 94% and 91% yield, respectively, of the high yielding cultivar 5002T (Chen et al. 2011).
+Cultivars TN03-350 and TN04-5321 contain 43.9% and 43.1% protein while having superior or comparable yields with checks cultivars (Panthee and Pantalone 2006).
+The Highpro1 cultivar was released in 2016 and has a yield which is greater than or equal to that of the check cultivars, while its protein content was 5-6% higher than the checks (Mian et al. 2017).
+Recently released germplasm line USDA-N6005 has 102 and 103% yield of the check cultivars NC-Dunphy and NC-Dilday, respectively, while its protein content was 3-4% higher than these checks (Mian et al. 2021).
 Cultivars produced through conventional breeding techniques such as these have shown that it is possible to identify lines with both high seed protein and seed yield.
-Efforts to find these lines should be continued to provide growers and breeders with additional high value cultivars, and germplasm which can be further used to improve protein and yield traits.
+Efforts to find these lines should continue to provide growers and breeders with additional high value cultivars and germplasm which can be used to further improve protein and yield traits.

-To meet this goal, two recombinant inbred line (RIL) oil mapping populations were screened for lines which showed promising combinations of yield and seed composition traits.
-Successive rounds of selection were conducted to identify and characterize lines with high values for yield as well as protein and oil composition were performed between 2018 and 2021 to identify soybean lines with yield comparable to existing check cultivars and protein and or oil composition superior to that of the check cultivars.
+To meet this goal, two recombinant inbred line (RIL) mapping populations were screened for lines which showed promising combinations of yield and seed composition traits.
+Successive rounds of selection were conducted between 2018 and 2021 to identify and characterize lines with high values for yield as well as protein and oil composition .

 Materials and Methods